 Parrots need perches made from natural materials, like wood.
 Avoid synthetic materials by removing all plastic perches and toys that can cut or penetrate the skin.

-Also, ensure that all perches inside the cage are the right diameter for the parrot’s feet.
+Also, ensure that all perches inside the cage are a suitable diameter for the feet.
 If perches are too wide, the foot will stretch to wrap around them, while too narrow perches exert pressure on the feet.

 A parrot should be able to wrap its feet comfortably around the perch, but the forward-facing toes shouldn’t overlap the backward-facing toes.

 Pedi perches should never be positioned where parrots commonly perch because excessive usage can scrape the skin from the feet.
-Limit usage to 2-3 days per week, perhaps every second day.
+Limit use to 2-3 days per week, perhaps every second day.

 Cut The Nails

-Keep the parrot’s nails trimmed to a reasonable length.
+Keep the parrot’s nails trimmed.
 Some owners are comfortable doing this at home, but you can take the parrot to the vet to get it done.
 The signs a parrot needs a nail trim include:

 If a parrot is prone to cuts and abrasions on its feet, trim its nails instead.